variar/grav-plugin-unitegallery/README.md

 # Installation

-Installing the Hypothesis plugin can be done in one of two ways.
+Installing the Unitegallery plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ## GPM Installation (Preferred)